“You don’t become what you want, you become what you believe.” ― Oprah Winfrey

-The above quote rings true to me each day as I work with the gifted young artists of this community.
+Our quote from the extraordinary Oprah Winfrey rings true to us each day as we work with the gifted young artists of this community.
 For nine years we have been a platform for creative self-expression and literacy because of people like you—either through monetary donations, volunteering or simply moral support, we have been able to reach over 1,000 youth in the tri-city area..
 This program is open to youth of all backgrounds.
 We use creative writing and the performing arts as a means of self expression and exploration.
 Students have experienced the benefits of this free auxiliary arts education in their intellectual, personal, and social development since our inception in 2011.
 Our curriculum fosters anti-bullying, anti-drugs, suicide prevention, crime prevention, and positive behaviors in the young people we work with.
 We provide space and spirit for fellowship among young writers across the Columbus, Georgia area.

 We believe that writing empowers greater understanding of self and others and thereby encourages compassion and empathy in our society.
 Students have experienced the benefits of this auxiliary arts education in their intellectual, personal, and social development.
 Yearly, these young people have received local, regional, and national accolades for their thought provoking original work.
 We have been awarded The Youth Speaks National Leadership Grant for the work these young people have been doing in the Columbus area.
 For three years, we have received the designation of “Best of Festival” at The Brave New Voices International Youth Poetry Slam Festival.
 The Fountain City Teen Poetry Slam was also a recipient of The Eco Latino Courier Community Service Award in recognition of our efforts.
 The group has performed at a number of local programs and events yearly.